tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Most of the books about Cézanne that I found were either biographical in nature, or used critiques to expound on his place in Art history, or both.

-One of the books, *Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs* by Erle Loran, did not fit into this mold.
+However, one of the books, *Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs* by Erle Loran, did not fit into this mold.
 And it was in this book, published in 1943, that I finally found a formal definition of "The Plastic Means."

 To say that I was excited is a bit of an understatement!